ELIGIBILITY AND PROCEDURES

 - Obtain from the retiring employee a letter from their retirement board indicating that the retirement has been approved and the effective date of retirement.

 - Verify that the forms above are completed accurately and completely.
-Ensure that both you and the employee/retiree have signed and dated all forms.
+Ensure that both you and the retiring employee have signed and dated all forms.

-- Photocopy completed GIC forms and the letter from the retirement board and file them in the employee/retiree’s personnel file.
+- Photocopy completed GIC forms and the letter from the retirement board and file them in the retiring employee’s personnel file.

-- Send original signed forms and copy of retirement letter to the GIC.
+- Send original signed forms and copy of the retirement board letter to the GIC.
 The GIC will determine the effective date of coverage and will notify the retiree.

 OPTIONAL LIFE INSURANCE